CSE210Team-06/cse210-fa24-group06/frontend/readme_frontend.md

 Testing is done with Puppeteer integrated with [headspin](https://www.headspin.io/blog/testing-with-puppeteer-a-complete-guide)
 To run the unit tests:
 1. Install pupeteer `npm install puppeteer`
-2. Follow the ~Setup~ and ~Run local server~ instructions on the [headspin repository]{https://github.com/headspinio/blog-samples/tree/main/02-testing-with-puppeteer}.
+2. Follow the _Setup_ and _Run local server_ instructions on the [headspin repository](https://github.com/headspinio/blog-samples/tree/main/02-testing-with-puppeteer).
-3. On another terminal navigate to `frontend/tests` and run `node tests/[test js file here]`
+3. On another terminal navigate to `frontend/tests` and run `node tests/[test js file name here]`